RBEGamer/CageLight/README.md

 # BUILD

 ## 3D PRINT
 Print the both stl-files (`/documentation/cage_light_case_box.stl` and `/documentation/cage_light_case_top.stl`).
-Good settings are 0.2mm layerheight,  0.4mm nozzle, no support, no raft, heatplate is recommented
+Good settings are 0.3mm layerheight,  0.4mm nozzle (i used a 0.5mm), no support, no raft.
+Please feel free to modify the Sketchup File to you needs.
+The basic case is a bit oversized eg. to build in the power supply or more relais.
 ![Gopher image](/documentation/images/cg_box.png)

 ## HARDWARE